wighawag/tutorial-hardhat-deploy/README.md

   1 passing (663ms)
 ```

-This means the test passed.
-Let's now explain each line:
+This means the test passed sucessfully.
+Now Let's examine each line.

 ```typescript
 await deployments.fixture(["Token"]);
 ```

-Remember the deploy script you wrote earlier. this line allow to execute it prior to the test.
-It also generate a evm_snapshot automatically so if you write many test and they all refers to that fixture, behind the scene it does not deploy it again and again.
-Instead it revert to a previous state, speeding up yoru tests automatically
+Remember the deploy script you wrote earlier?
+This line allow to execute it prior to the test.
+It also generates an evm_snapshot automatically so if you write many tests, and they all refer to that fixture.
+This means that behind the scenes it does not redeploy it again and again, instead it automatically reverts to a previous state, speeding up your tests significantly!

 ```typescript
 const {tokenOwner} = await getNamedAccounts();
 ```

-This give you access to the tokenOwner address, the same one that was used in the deploy script.
+This gives you access to the tokenOwner address, the same address that was used in the deploy script.

 ```typescript